Cockatrice/Cockatrice/README.md

 - `-DWITH_ORACLE=0` Do not build Oracle
 - `-DWITH_QT4=1` Force compilation to use Qt4 instead of Qt5.
 - `-DCMAKE_BUILD_TYPE=Debug` Compile in debug mode.
 Enables extra logging output, debug symbols, and much more verbose compiler warnings.
+- `-DUPDATE_TRANSLATIONS=1` Configure `make` to update the translation .ts files for new strings in the source code.
+Note: Running `make clean` will remove the .ts files.
+You should run this when contributing code that changes user messages.
+Translation file updates should be added in the same commit as the string that was changed.

 # Running